Peptides Vietnam LogoPeptides Vietnam

 KPV is a tripeptide (Lysine-Proline-Valine) derived from the C-terminal of Alpha-Melanocyte-Stimulating Hormone (α-MSH).
 It contains the core anti-inflammatory activity of α-MSH in a minimal 3 amino acid sequence, making it highly stable, well-tolerated, and capable of oral delivery.
 Browse the full peptide library for related healing compounds.

-KPV is notable for its extraordinarily potent anti-inflammatory effects, particularly in the gut and skin.
-For tissue healing, it stacks well with BPC-157.
+KPV is studied for anti-inflammatory effects, particularly in the gut and skin.
+It is commonly paired with BPC-157 in community practice, though no study has tested that combination.
 Studies have shown it activates melanocortin receptors (specifically MC1-R, MC3-R, and MC5-R) in immune cells, producing a powerful anti-inflammatory response without the side effects of corticosteroids.

 KPV is gaining significant attention as a potential treatment for Inflammatory Bowel Disease (IBD), including both Crohn's disease and Ulcerative Colitis.
 For systemic healing, consider combining with TB-500.
 Unlike BPC-157 which heals tissue mechanically, KPV specifically targets the immune-mediated inflammation at the root of IBD.
 For broader immune system support, thymosin alpha-1 targets T-cell function and chronic immune resilience.